MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMOperatingSystemImage.md

 ```

 ### -Id
-Specifies an array of IDs of operating system images.
+Specifies an array of IDs of OS images.

 ```yaml
 Type: String